This example shows one way to calculate BMI (Body Mass Index) in Excel. The standard BMI formula is:

 BMI = weight (kg) / height (m)2

 The approach used here is to first convert height in inches and feet to meters, and weight in pounds to kilograms, then use the standard metric formula for BMI.
-This makes it easy to collect height and weight in commonly used units (in the United States), and also show the metric amounts used in the calculation.
+This makes it easy to collect height and weight in commonly used units (in the United States), and also shows the metric amounts used in the calculation.

 The main challenge in this example is that most people in the United States still use the US customary measurement system to record height and weight, not the metric system.
-The first step therefore is to capture this information in commonly used units.
+The first step, therefore, is to capture this information in commonly used units.
 This is done in columns B (feet) C (inches) and D (pounds).

 Then, to calculate height in meters, we use the CONVERT function twice in cell F5:

 The first CONVERT converts feet to meters: